Highfivery/zero-spam-for-wordpress/readme.txt

 2. Activate the plugin through the Plugins screen (*Plugins > Installed Plugins*).
 3. Visit the plugin setting to configure as needed (*Settings > WP Zero Spam*).

-For more information, see the [plugin’s website](https://benmarshall.me/wordpress-zero-spam).
+For more information & developer documentation, see the [plugin’s website](https://benmarshall.me/wordpress-zero-spam).

 == Frequently Asked Questions ==